brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

+This is a written guide to optimize Java for Minecraft.
+Every flag and tweak is individually benchmarked to test for regressions, and checked against Java defaults to avoid redundancy.

+While these tweaks notably reduce server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM usage.

 Discord for questions and such: https://discord.gg/zeFSR9PnUw

 Benchmarks
 ======

-Flags are tested with Benchmark.py script.
+All flags are tested with Benchmark.py script.
 See the work-in-progress [Benchmarks.md](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/blob/main/Benchmarks.md).

 Picking a Java Runtume
 ======

 For Minecraft 1.16.5 and up, use Java 17.
-Some launchers like PolyMC or Curseforge ask you to use Java 8 on 1.16.X specifically, but Minecraft and *most* mods are compatible with Java 17.
+Some launchers like PolyMC or Curseforge ask you to use Java 8 on 1.16.X specifically, but Minecraft, all 1.18+ mods, and *most* 1.16.5 mods are compatible with Java 17.

+Sometimes Java 11 will work where Java 17 doesn't.

 1.12.2 and below generally requires Java 8.
-Sometimes Java 11+ will work.

-Most Java runtimes from Azul, Microsoft, Adoptium, Amazon and so on are basically identical.
+Java runtimes from Azul, Microsoft, Adoptium, Amazon and so on are basically identical.
 Some notable exceptions:

 - **Oracle GraalVM Enterprise Edition** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.